Few-body bound states of bosonic mixtures in two-dimensional optical lattices: Results

 We show a representative set of binding energies in Fig.~\ref{sec:results;sub:eb;fig:eb}.
 The left and right panels show results for the four- and six-body systems, respectively.
 The top panels show heatmaps for a wide range of interspecies and intraspecies interactions for fixed lattice sizes.
 In turn, the bottom panels show curves for selected values of $U/t$ and different lattice sizes to examine the dependence of the results on the number of sites.

 The top panels show that $\eb$ becomes negative for a wide range of interactions, indicating that bound clusters of all available bosons are indeed formed for $|\UAB|/U<1$ and $U/t\gtrsim 5$.
+In such cases, the bound states are formed within a range $\UAB^{(1)}<U<\UAB^{(0)}$, where $\UAB^{(1)}$ and $\UAB^{(0)}$ are the critical interaction strengths where $\eb=0$.
 We have found qualitatively similar results for different lattice sizes.
-The latter is illustrated by the bottom panels, where $\eb$ shows a clear, albeit slow, convergence with an increasing number of sites.
-Similar results are obtained for both the four- and six-body systems.
-However, we note that the AAABBB shows a slower convergence due to only smaller lattice sizes being computationally available.
+This is illustrated by the bottom panels, where $\eb$ shows a similar behavior for different choices of $M$.
+However, a clear convergence pattern is difficult to observe, as ED calculations typically display a very slow convergence with the number of sites~\cite{raventos_cold_2017}.
+Moreover, no hexamer is found for $M=4\times 4$ and $U=60t$ [see panel (d)], which we attribute to the small lattice size.

 One striking feature of our results is that the binding energy shows a local minimum $\eb^*$ at an interaction strength $\UAB^*$ for certain values of $U/t$.
 In the top panels, this minimum is indicated by the dashed black lines.
 We have found that the minimum appears at intraspecies interaction strengths of $U/t\gtrsim 7.5$ (AABB) and $U/t\gtrsim 9.8$ (AAABBB), corresponding to small tunneling rates (large interactions).
+However, we note that this minimum could appear for larger tunneling rates in larger lattices.

 The appearance of $\eb^*$ is better illustrated by the bottom panels, where it appears for all lattice sizes.
 This minimum is a non-trivial quantum effect, as one would expect that an increasing interspecies attraction $\UAB$ would simply increase the magnitude of the binding energy.
 Instead, $\eb$ shows a non-monotonic dependence on $\UAB$.
-The binding energy only shows a monotonic decrease with $\UAB$ in the collapsing region $\UAB/U<-1$.
+The binding energy only shows a monotonic decrease with $\UAB$ in the collapsing region $\UAB/U<-1$ for these large values of $U/t$.

 Here we mention that, in contrast, in one-dimensional chains the binding energy does show a monotonic decrease with $\UAB$ for all interactions~\cite{morera_universal_2021} (see App.~\ref{app:1D} for supporting results).
 We have checked that the non-monotonic dependence of $\eb$ on $\UAB$ is present when the coordination number is greater than two.
 Therefore, we can conclude that the behavior of clusters in one-dimensional chains is very different from that in higher-dimensional lattices.